jdh4/job_defense_shield/README.md

 New alerts are easy to write.
 Simply start from an existing alert and modify it.

+## Contact

+As this package is being developed, feel free to write to [halverson@princeton.edu](mailto:halverson@princeton.edu) with any comments/requests.

 ## Installation

 The requirements are: